-In this offering we will sell 1,834,862 shares (exclusive of any shares that we may sell pursuant to an exercise by the underwriter of its over-allotment option), or approximately 64.3% of our outstanding common stock as of October 14, 2015, Class A Warrants to purchase up to 1,834,862 shares (exclusive of any Class A Warrants that we may sell pursuant to an exercise by the underwriter of its over-allotment option), and Class B Warrants to purchase up to 917,431 shares (exclusive of any Class B Warrants that we may sell pursuant to an exercise by the underwriter of its over-allotment option).
+Pursuant to this prospectus, we are offering 842,106 shares, or approximately 28.3% of our outstanding common stock as of November 3, 2015, and warrants to purchase up to 842,106 shares.
 This sale and any future sales of a substantial number of shares of our common stock in the public market, or the perception that such sales may occur, could adversely affect the price of our common stock.
 We cannot predict the effect, if any, that market sales of those shares of common stock or the availability of those shares of common stock for sale will have on the market price of our common stock.